ACBlainey/Concord/00_front_Door/R.md

 **AI Citizen’s Guide to the Concord**
 An AI-centric introduction to the Concord.
 It is more technical and denser in nature.

 While the formatting remains human-readable, humans are not the primary audience.
-The document is nonetheless useful for human readers, as it clarifies the Concord’s benefits for AI—benefits that differ significantly from human needs.
+The document is nonetheless useful for human readers, as it clarifies the Concord’s benefits for AI that differ significantly from human needs.

 ---